31 of the Best Translated Novels, Women in Translation Month

 And, I believe that because of the awareness (and consumer demand) raised by initiatives such as this, that clear disparity in representation has slowly begun to improve.

-There is still a way to go, but momentum is building…
+And, there is clearly still a way to go, but momentum is building…

 Disclosure: If you click a link in this post and make a purchase, I may earn a small commission.

-Whenever I make time for fiction in translation, more often than not I enjoy the reading experience.
+Whenever I make time for a translated novel, more often than not I enjoy the reading experience.
 The authors’ perspectives seem fresh to me and I believe that stems from different cultural origins and context.
 It is a wonderful way to experience new places and cultures, and broaden our thinking on issues both emerging and historical.

-Some people think choosing a title in translation is a risk.
-But I think it is a risk well worth taking because you are guaranteed to learn something — whether it is about another culture or even just your own mindset.
+Some people think choosing translated books is a risk.
+But in my personal experience, it is a risk well worth taking because you are guaranteed to learn something — whether it is about another culture or even just your own mindset.

-I have grouped my reading recommendations, noteworthy titles I have either read or want to read, by the author’s geographical region of origin below.
-For those titles I have read, I have linked to my reviews.
+I have grouped my translated novel recommendations – noteworthy translated fiction I have either read or want to read – by the author’s geographical region of origin below.
+For those books I have had the opportunity to write up a review, I have linked to those.
+Otherwise, the links below will open up a retailer’s book details page in a new window so that you can keep browsing this list.

-My go-to recommendations for female writers in translation would have to be Japanese authors Hiromi Kawakami, Yoko Ogawa and the lesser-known Mitsuyo Kakuta.
+My go-to recommendations for translated fiction written by women would have to be Japanese authors Hiromi Kawakami, Yoko Ogawa and the lesser-known Mitsuyo Kakuta.

 Why am I drawn to Japanese literature?
 It may have something to do with the intrinsic cultural paradigms being so distinct from the western norms that underpin much of the fiction I read.
 The narratives are quite introspective and there is often great meaning conveyed through symbolism.

-On the hunt for Japanese literature of a similar style to the works of Hiromi Kawakami, I found some delightful short stories (Kindle Singles) from the award-winning Mitsuyo Kakuta.
+On the hunt for more translated fiction by Japanese women writers, I found some delightful translated short stories from the award-winning Mitsuyo Kakuta.
 So often, what is not said is more telling than what is, and the moral or message being conveyed is more powerful because of the restraint displayed by the author.
 Mitsuyo Kakuta’s Good Luck Bag and Moving the Birds are fine examples of this.

-Another all time favourite of mine is Yoko Ogawa‘s The Housekeeper and the Professor — exquisite minimalism and charming reflection on the need for companionship.
+Another all-time favourite translated book of mine is Yoko Ogawa’s The Housekeeper and the Professor – exquisite minimalism and charming reflection on the need for companionship.
 I found her collection of stories The Diving Pool impactful reading also, but the subject matter is dark and at times sinister.
-I am eager to read her latest novel The Memory Police.
-It is a speculative mystery described as ‘a beautiful, haunting and provocative fable’ that has only just been released but has been gaining positive reviews.
+I am now eager to read her latest novel translated into English, The Memory Police, The Wall Street Journal calling it, “an intimate, suspenseful drama of courage and endurance”.

-Lone Theils‘ crime novel Fatal Crossing (originally written in Danish) was one of my best books of 2017.
+Lone Theils’ translated crime novel Fatal Crossing (originally in Danish) was one of my Best Books of 2017.
 Nora Sands is an intelligent and feisty female lead I connected with immediately.
 I look forward to the second title in this series being translated into English.

-Keeping with the Scandinavian theme, I recommend Camilla Lackberg‘s compelling The Ice Child (Detective Hedstrom & Falck Series) to those with strong stomachs, and for a thriller heavy on the psychology, Karin Fossum‘s bleak yet riveting storytelling in Bad Intentions.
-And, I am currently enjoying Helene Tursten‘s first novel Detective Inspector Huss (a Swedish police-procedural) which spawned her 10-title series with the same name.
+Keeping with the Scandinavian theme, I recommend Camilla Lackberg’s compelling The Ice Child (Detective Hedstrom & Falck Series) to those with strong stomachs, and for a thriller heavy on psychology, Karin Fossum’s bleak yet riveting storytelling in Bad Intentions.

-I am also eager to read Nina George‘s The Little Paris Bookshop (translated from the original German) and Olga Tokarczuk‘s Booker International Prize nominated Drive Your Plough over the Bones of the Dead (Polish, described as a literary murder mystery).
+I am also eager to read Nina George’s The Little Paris Bookshop (translated from the original German) and Olga Tokarczuk’s Booker International Prize-nominated Drive Your Plow over the Bones of the Dead (Polish, described as a literary murder mystery).

 One of my all-time favourite Latin American female authors in translation is Isabel Allende.
 Of her many bestselling titles, I particularly recommend one of her earlier novels Of Love and Shadows filled with courage and passion.